nikolasstow/MarvelQuery/docs/api-parameters.md

 ### Formats

-The `Format` type categorizes various forms of comic publications, ranging from traditional print editions like comics, magazines, and graphic novels, to modern digital formats such as digital comics and infinite comics.
+The `Format` type categorizes various forms of comic publications, ranging from traditional print editions like `comics`, `magazines`, and `graphic novels`, to modern digital formats such as `digital comics` and `infinite comics`.
 Available formats include:
 - `comic`
 - `magazine`
 - `trade paperback`